J-SNACKKB/FLIP/splits/gb1/README.md

 ### Data licensing

 The RWA data downloaded from elife is subject to [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
-Modified data available in this repository and in the `tasks` falls under [AFL-3](https://opensource.org/licenses/AFL-3.0).
+Modified data available in this repository and in the `splits` falls under [AFL-3](https://opensource.org/licenses/AFL-3.0).